GerHobbelt/Evil-PDF-Library-for-Qiqqa/Sample-PDFs-for-format-testing/README.md

 - rotated pages
 - referencing extra font packages
 - watermarks
+- page bleed and other printer preflight checkmarks which can show up in print-ready/preflight PDFs
 - highly suspect links (i.e. PDFs obtained from extremely shady websites, which may contain hack attempts)
 - password encryption
 - embedded JavaScript (which should never have been allowed as it's a huge security risk -- how do the various tools cope with this?)
+- hash collisions (two or more documents producing the same hash)
 - ...

+## Security Considerations

+Note that these PDFs have been grabbed off the Internet (and some of them have been subsequently altered to suit various tests) and some are highly suspect, including Embedded JavaScript.

+Make sure to DISABLE JavaScript in your Acrobat Reader and other PDF readers/viewers!

+**Cave canem.**

+> You have been warned...

 # License Disclaimer